Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 22. Burst at the Seams

-Something does burst at the seams if it is too tight or full.
+Something is said to be bursting at the seams if it is too tight or full.

-The buses burst at the seams during morning rush hours when many people hurriedly go to work.
+The subway cars are bursting at the seams during morning rush hour when many people hurriedly go to work.

 23. Burn a Hole in One’s Pocket